-To explore whether CXCL10 expression in human atherosclerotic lesions is associated with plaque vulnerability, we used data from 623 individuals from the Athero-EXPRESS Biobank in Utrecht, Netherlands, who underwent carotid endarterectomy due to symptomatic or asymptomatic stenosis and for whom both transcriptomic and histological analyses were available (Table S13 and Fig. 5a).
-Following adjustments for age and sex, we found that higher normalized CXCL10 expression in carotid atherosclerotic plaques was associated with a larger lipid core (OR: 1.19, 95%CI: 1.02-1.40, p=0.01, Fig. 5b).
-No associations were detected with intraplaque hemorrhage, extensive collagen content, or plaque calcification (Fig. 5b).
+To explore whether CXCL10 expression in human atherosclerotic lesions is associated with plaque vulnerability, we used data from 623 individuals from the Athero-EXPRESS Biobank in Utrecht, the Netherlands, who underwent carotid endarterectomy because of symptomatic or asymptomatic stenosis and for whom both transcriptomic and histological analyses were available (Table S13; Figure 5A).
+After adjustments for age and sex, we found that higher normalized CXCL10 expression in carotid atherosclerotic plaques was associated with a larger lipid core (odds ratio, 1.19 [95% CI, 1.02-1.40], P=0.01; Figure 5B).
+No associations were detected with intraplaque hemorrhage, extensive collagen content, or plaque calcification (Figure 5B).